 Attendance is mandatory.
 One absence/term results in no grade penalty.
 Two absences results in a 10% grade decrease, 3 absences a 20% grade decrease, 4 absences a 30% grade decrease, 5 absences a 40% grade decrease, and the 6th absence results in automatic failure.

-During the time of COVID, excused absences will be offered to students who have been exposed to a COVID positive person, who have tested positive for COVID, or who have a doctor say they are likely COVID positive.
+During the time of COVID, excused absences will be offered to students who have been exposed to a COVID positive person, who have symptoms of COVID, who have tested positive for COVID, or who have a doctor say they are likely COVID positive.